-- is acting as an independent agent, not as a representative of the University of Nebraska Medical Center; - wears a UNMC nametag only when they are representing UNMC; - is not covered by the University of Nebraska liability policy; - may not sign occupational therapy notes. - is not acting in an official capacity as an occupational therapy student; and - may provide services only to the extent allowed by state statutes, rules, and regulations.

-For further information on the legal definition and permissible roles for an occupational therapy aide, in Nebraska, refer to the State of Nebraska Statutes Relating to Occupational Therapy Practice Act, published by the Licensure and Credentialing Division of the Nebraska Department of Health and Human Services.
+- is acting as an independent agent, not as a representative of the University of Nebraska Medical Center. - may not wear a UNMC name tag. - is not covered by the University of Nebraska liability policy. - may not sign occupational therapy notes. - is not acting in an official capacity as an occupational therapy student. - may provide service only to the extent allowed by state statutes, rules and regulations. - For further information on the legal definition and permissible roles for an occupational therapy aide, in Nebraska, refer to the State of Nebraska Statutes Relating to Occupational Therapy Practice Act, published by the Licensure and Credentialing Division of the Nebraska Department of Health and Human Services.